 We'll continue to evaluate, select and bid on SCADA or data acquisition, monitoring and control projects.

-Our upcoming RAMS Project for the New York City Department of Transportation - Remote Alarm Monitoring System - is a systems integration project requiring turn-key design and assembly, installation and post-deployment support service.
+Our completed RAMS Project for the New York City Department of Transportation - Remote Alarm Monitoring System - is a systems integration project requiring turn-key design and assembly, installation and post-deployment support service.
 More about RAMS in the Press release area.